Esli-Vemai/JavaPractice-SourceCodes/README.md

 # JavaPractice-SourceCodes
 Java practice source codes

-This Repository contains all source codes of my Java practice.
+This Repository contains all source codes of my Java List interface practice and challenges.